Regulations and procedures

 Chair of Committee

-- The chair of a committee is responsible to the Board for the conduct of that committee consistent with the Board directives and priorities and within the Aims and Objectives of the School.
+- The chair of a committee is responsible to the Board for the conduct of that committee consistent with the Board directives and priorities and within the Guiding Statements of the School.

 - The chair of a committee shall chair meetings of that committee and shall sign at each meeting the minutes of the previous meeting as being a true and accurate record of that meeting's business.